Global Avionics Round-Up from Aircraft Value News (AVN)

 As air traffic in the United States continues to grow, the Federal Aviation Administration (FAA) is facing increasing pressure to modernize.
 With the second Trump administration now underway, newly appointed Secretary of Transportation Sean Duffy has placed FAA “reform” near the top of his agenda.

-A major concern among aviation stakeholders is that structural reform could distract from more urgent needs within the system.
-The FAA’s modernization program, known as NextGen, has faced delays and uneven implementation since its launch nearly two decades ago.
+Meanwhile, the FAA’s existing modernization program, known as NextGen, has faced delays and uneven implementation since its launch nearly two decades ago.

 Designed to shift the U.S. from radar-based tracking to a satellite-enabled system, NextGen promises increased efficiency, reduced delays, and enhanced safety.
 Yet progress has been slow, with many regions still operating on outdated technology.